AlphaPentagon/FE_TEST/README.md

 - After implementing the column-count, it still wasn't correctly displaying in my browser (google chrome).
 I used Chrome Dev tools to inspect the DOM and saw that individual list item elements were being set float and clear property values.
 I overrode these back to their defaults and this fixed the issue.

 - This now presented a new issue - at least one of the list items text was spread over more than one column.
 Althought this was still readable, it wasn't very desirable from a user experience point of view.
 Upon inspecting the DOM, I saw that the child li elements were being set a width of 33% - removing this and setting them all to auto fixed this.

+- When resizing the browser the above issue appeared again - this was fixed using the break-inside: avoid-column property (althought this doesn't have great support for older browsers)

 ## Solution